Crown Heights tour

 Crown Heights has numerous churches, some converted from elaborate theaters, one converted from a synagogue.
 And it contains not one but two children's museums: the Brooklyn Children's Museum, the first such museum in the country, and the Brooklyn Jewish Children's Museum.

 A walk through Crown Heights offers many options.
-If we visit as an extension of the Brooklyn 101 tour, we can focus on the Hasidic enclave in Crown Heights South, then, if time, extend well beyond that area.
+If we visit as an extension of the Brooklyn 101 tour, we can focus on the Hasidic enclave in Crown Heights South (described further here) then, if time, extend well beyond that area.
 If we visit as an extension of the Bedford-Stuyvesant tour, we'll start in Crown Heights North, the area with the most spectacular architecture.

-If we focus exclusively on Crown Heights, we can see both Crown Heights North and Crown Heights South, and visit multiple shopping corridors, including fast-changing Franklin Avenue, near a major subway hub and full of new stores and restaurants.
-(Here's an article about gentrification and a photographer's project to capture the neighborhood.)
+If we focus exclusively on Crown Heights, we can see both Crown Heights North and Crown Heights South, and visit multiple shopping corridors, including fast-changing Franklin Avenue, near a major subway hub and full of new stores and restaurants--yet not without some random shootings.
+(Here's a photographer's project to capture the neighborhood.)

 Crown Heights contains rich African-American and Caribbean-American history.
-Consider: one house the home to Carlos Lezama, the man behind the West Indian Day Parade, and commemorates his work.
-But, astonishingly, it also was the home to Shirley Chisholm, the first black woman in Congress.
+Consider: one house was home to Carlos Lezama, the man behind the West Indian Day Parade, and commemorates his work.
+It previously was the home to Shirley Chisholm, the first black woman in Congress.

 Basic tour length: 2.5 hours (see fees)